Business Succession Planning

-Months later, company operations continue to suffer.
-The children are no longer speaking with each other and holiday get-togethers are cancelled.
+Months later company operations continue to suffer.
+The children are no longer speaking to each other and holiday get-togethers are cancelled.
 Thomas forces a sale of the business for cash, but the family receives only a fraction of the amount that financial advisors and attorneys projected years earlier in the estate plan.
 Taxes eat half of that disappointing sum.

 Simon and Petra are not equipped to find similar high- level jobs elsewhere, and they struggle professionally.
-Thomas blames Simon and Petra for gutting his inheritance.
+Thomas blames Simon and Petra for depleting his inheritance.
 Roger must revisit his post-retirement dreams.
-In the aftermath of the sale of the business, all the estate tax planning accomplished years before has been unraveled.
+In the aftermath of the sale of the business, all the estate tax planning accomplished years before has been unravelled.

 Roger relied on specialists for sophisticated estate planning.
 Why did everything go wrong?
 In reality, estate planning is only one facet of succession planning.
 Roger made a plan for transferring enterprise value, but not one for continuing to generate or maintain that value.
 His approach to succession planning should have incorporated management talent assessment, compensation planning, stock transfer strategies, formal directorship roles for both family and non-family officers, corporate structuring, communication plans, and estate planning.

-Building an estate plan entails more than setting up wills, trusts, and Power of Attorneys.
+Building an estate plan entails more than setting up wills, trusts, and Powers of Attorney.
 The first step is to determine the extent of estate tax exposure in order to prepare the way for further succession planning.

-To determine the value of your current estate and for assistance in projecting its future value, it’s a good idea to talk to a professional financial advisor.
+To determine the value of your current estate and for assistance in projecting its future value, it is a good idea to talk to a professional financial advisor.
 Reviewing the situations and strategies that follow is a valuable way to prepare for that conversation.